coverclock/coverclock/README.md

+# Chip Overclock® is the Pen Name of John Sloan

 Chip Overclock® is a megalomaniacal supervillain and the secret identity, pseudonym, alter ego, and registered trademark of John Sloan, a technology product developer who writes software and